jooby-project/jooby/md/config.md

 * inside that directory create a file: ```application.conf```
 * start the app from same directory

 That's all.
-The file system conf file will take precedence over the classpath path config files overriding any property.
+The file system conf file will take precedence over the classpath config file, overriding any property.

-A good practice is to start up your app with a **mode**, like:
+A good practice is to start up your app with a **env**, like:

-    java -jar myapp.jar -Dapplication.mode=prod
+    java -jar myapp.jar -Dapplication.env=prod

 The process is the same, except this time you can name your file as: